Scally-H/RedReactor/RR_NodeRED/README.md

 <H2> Using the Red Reactor Dashboard </H2>

-After deploying the Red Reactor Dashboard, you can check that Node Red has successfully connected to your MQTT broker in its command window.
+After deploying the Red Reactor Dashboard, you can check that Node-RED has successfully connected to your MQTT broker in its command window.
 With the Mosquito MQTT Broker, starting it with the -v option gives you good debug feedback about devices and Node Red connections in its own command window.

-Then, check that the hostname in the top left matches that of your Red Reactor setup, and if correct you will see that the RR_Status should show ON (this is the on-line string as defined by your RR_MQTT config.yaml file).
+Then, check that the hostname in the top left of the UI matches that of your Red Reactor setup, and if correct you will see that the RR_Status should show ON (this is the on-line string as defined by your RR_MQTT config.yaml file).

 The configuration sliders can be moved to change their respective parameter values on the fly.
-The new value is sent on releasing the mouse button and at the next reporting interval the RR_MQTT client will cause the shown values to be updated.
+The new value is sent on releasing the mouse button and at the next reporting interval the RR_MQTT client will cause the reported values to be updated.

 If the CPU is experiencing, or has experienced throttling conditions, this will be reflected in the flags shown with CPU Status.
 A tooltip will show up when you hovver your mouse pointer over the status field.

 When the battery warning level is reached the Red Reactor Dashboard will create a pop-up as a warning.
 The set percentage is a function of 4.2v - VMIN.
-You may wish to change both the warning level and VMIN, for example, when operating under high-temperature conditions.
+You may wish to change both the warning level and VMIN, for example, when operating under high-temperature and/or high-current conditions.
 It would also be possible to automate such a change by adding a function to the Red Reactor flow in Node Red.

 <H2>HELP!</H2>